NodeBE4/opinion/_posts/2022-11-07-EnclavedMicrostate.md

 Back to the original point at hand, though, it must be granted that the claim Alexander slept with an Aristotle-commissioned copy of the *Iliad* is reasonably well-supported within Plutarch, who explicitly cites Onesikritos (possibly referring to the *Education of Alexander*); that said, Plutarch's assertion that 'many trustworthy authorities' attest to his storing it in a cask left behind at Issos is much tricker to accept at face value.
 One would have thought he'd be willing to let us know who these authorities were...

+----- __920.2__ -----2022-11-13 01:15:17+08:00:

+You've hit the nail on the head there: Alexander seems to have felt a pressing need to actually perform Greekness because of an awareness that this was not actually taken for granted by his allies, many of whom had seen his father Philip as a marauding barbarian and would not have suddenly forgotten it the moment his son came to power.

 ### 921: [Inexplicable reserve battalions – why do my generals not command up to their capacity?](https://old.reddit.com/r/victoria3/comments/yt2mzz/inexplicable_reserve_battalions_why_do_my/), submitted on 2022-11-12 17:57:08+08:00.

 ----- __921.1__ -----2022-11-12 17:57:37+08:00: